Norway Chess 2025

-Norway Chess 2025 was the 13th edition of the annual chess tournament held in Stavanger.
+Norway Chess 2025 was the 13th edition of the annual closed chess tournament held in Stavanger.
 It was held from 26 May to 6 June 2025.
 The field of six players featured world number one Magnus Carlsen, world champion Gukesh Dommaraju, Hikaru Nakamura, Arjun Erigaisi, Fabiano Caruana and Wei Yi.
 It marked the first classical chess encounter between Carlsen and Gukesh since the latter became world champion.
-Norway Chess Women was also held simultaneously, featuring women's world champion Ju Wenjun.
+The second edition of the Norway Chess Women was also held simultaneously, featuring women's world champion Ju Wenjun.
 Magnus and Ju were the defending champions.

 Magnus successfully defended the title.
 Anna Muzychuk won the Women section and Ju finished 4th.

 Organization

 Both tournaments were six-player, double round-robin tournaments, meaning there were 10 rounds with each player facing the others twice in classical chess.
 Like in previous editions, Norway Chess 2025 featured a unique system wherein players played an armageddon game in case the classical game was drawn.

 The time control for the classical games was 120 minutes for the entire game, with an increment of 10 seconds starting from move 41.
 For the armageddon games, white got 10 minutes while black got 7 minutes but had draw odds.
 Players got 3 points for a classical win, 1½ points for an armageddon win, 1 point for an armageddon loss and 0 points for a classical loss.